ABLE UTAH: New program allows people with disabilities to save & invest without losing benefits

-SALT LAKE CITY, UT.
-(ABC 4) — On Wednesday, September 8, the Utah Department of Workforce Services and the Utah State Treasurer’s Office announced the launch of ABLE Utah, a tax-free savings program for individuals with disabilities receiving needs-based benefits.
+SALT LAKE CITY (ABC4) – On Wednesday, September 8, the Utah Department of Workforce Services and the Utah State Treasurer’s Office announced the launch of ABLE Utah, a tax-free savings program for individuals with disabilities receiving needs-based benefits.

 “They deserve to have the same rights and options as everyone else,” Assistant Director for the Utah State Office of Rehabilitation Aaron Thompson said.